 - Consider restricting the pop up to a portion of the site that only new parents are visiting

 - When you are asking more information about the family, remember that less is more.
-Gather the basic information that you need – name, email address, grade of the child.
-You haven’t established the relationship where you can ask for more information.
+Gather the basic information that you need – name, email address, the grade of the child.
+You haven’t established a relationship where you can ask for more information.
 And if you ask for too much at the beginning, you may not get them to fill it out.